Aces 'N' Eights

 Aces 'N' Eights is a 2008 American Western television film from RHI Entertainment, starring Casper Van Dien, Bruce Boxleitner and Ernest Borgnine.
 It is directed by Craig R. Baxley and written by Ronald M. Cohen and Dennis Shryack.
 Aces 'n Eights first aired on ION on March 15, 2008 in the US and on June 5, 2008 in the UK.
 A DVD release of the film was released by Genius Entertainment in May 2008.

 Premise

-Already taking a gamble settling in the uncharted west, the peaceful settlers of a town destined for railroad greatness suddenly find themselves being ruthlessly shot down.
-With no law and order to be found, justice falls onto the shoulders of an elderly rancher (played by Ernest Borgnine) and an accomplished but retired gunslinger (played by Casper Van Dien).
+Settling in the west, the settlers of a town suddenly find themselves being shot down.
+With no law and order to be found, justice falls onto the shoulders of a rancher (played by Ernest Borgnine) and a gunslinger (played by Casper Van Dien).